Severe storms in Australia: 2016

 The East Coast of Australia, including Brisbane, South East Queensland, far North NSW, the Northern Rivers and Sydney were battered by severe weather between 3 and 5 June 2016.
 Up to 200 mm of rain fell across the entire coast, with 468 mm falling in Wooli River Caravan Park near Grafton over 24 hours, and gusts of up to 125 km/h hitting Newcastle and Sydney.
 Flash flooding along the coast was recorded as a result of the storms.
 For the first time in over 30 years, a severe weather warning and flood watch was posted for the entire 2,000 km NSW Coast.
 More than 3,000 were received across NSW by 5 June, with 9,000 homes across Sydney and the Central Coast without power throughout Sunday.
-The deaths of dour people across the coast were attributed to the severe storms.
+The deaths of four people across the coast were attributed to the severe storms.
 The system, stretching for nearly 3,000 km at its peak, was the result of two systems merging on Friday 3 June, developing into an East Coast Low.

 2020

 On 20 January 2020 a short but severe storm struck New South Wales and the Australian Capital Territory (ACT).
 Sydney, the Hunter Region, the Riverina and South Coast were all affected by the weather event.
 Roofs were blown off, trains were halted and people trapped in vehicles by fallen trees, and two persons were hit by lightning.
 Large hailstones and winds over 110 km/h were noted.
 Many thousands of motor vehicles were badly damaged by hail and many were written off.
 The event was declared a catastrophe by the National Insurance Council.
 The cost of the storm, in the ACT alone, was over A$500,000,000.

-From 7-10 February, many areas on the east coast of New South Wales received heavy and continuous rain, the heaviest falls for thirty years.
+From 7–10 February, many areas on the east coast of New South Wales received heavy and continuous rain, the heaviest falls for thirty years.
 391.6 mm of rain fell over the four days in Sydney, more than three times the February average.
 Flooding was extensive, including areas, such as Lake Conjola, that had been devastated by bushfires about 6 weeks earlier.
 The rain did help extinguish many still burning bushfires, and greatly improved the levels of dams after years of drought.
 Power supply, trains, ferries and road transport were disrupted by flooding, fallen trees and washouts.
 Areas of the Northern Beaches, such as Collaroy, were damaged by waves more than 5 metre high.